Official Meex emails

 Technical signals (optional, for advanced users):

-- In Gmail, use “Show original.”
-You should see DKIM: PASS and SPF: PASS aligned to meex.email and DMARC: PASS.
-“Signed-by” will show meex.email.
-“Mailed-by” typically shows meex.email (or a Meex-branded return path).
-If you ever see mailed-by sendgrid.net, it can still be legitimate as long as “Signed-by” is meex.email.
+• In Gmail, use “Show original.”
+You should see DKIM: PASS and SPF: PASS aligned to email.meex.co and DMARC: PASS.
+“Signed-by” will show meex.co.
+“Mailed-by” typically shows meex.co (or a Meex-branded return path).

 Red flags (likely not from us)